-At the funeral and memorial service that followed, I saw what I thought I would see.
-One after another, I listened to Billy’s children, grandchildren, and great grandchildren share about how their Dad and Grandpa changed their lives.
+At the funeral and memorial service that eventually followed Billy’s death, I saw what I thought I would see.
+One after another, I listened to Billy’s children, grandchildren, and great grandchildren share about how their dad/grandpa/great-grandpa changed their lives.
 His presence, care, and wisdom had been an undeniable force in that family.
-However, the remarkable thing was that Billy’s life (earlier on) had been one of struggle as he battled alcoholism for at least a couple decades.
-His adult daughter, who was a grandmother in her own right, spoke of how she was so proud of her Dad.
-Though they once had a broken relationship because of Billy’s addiction, I heard her tell of how her Dad found Jesus and became a different man.
-With tears, she spoke of how her Dad turned towards her, sought to repair things with her, and found personal healing and freedom from the bottle.
+However, the remarkable thing was that Billy’s life (earlier on) had been one of struggle, as he battled alcoholism for at least a couple decades.
+His adult daughter, who was a grandmother in her own right, spoke of how she was so proud of her dad.
+Though they had a broken relationship (because of Billy’s addiction) for a period of time, I heard her tell of how her dad found Jesus and became a different man.
+With tears, she spoke of how her dad turned toward her, sought to repair things with her, and found personal healing and freedom from the bottle.
 They built a new and lasting relationship.
 Remarkable!
 She said he was the best influence on her kids and grandkids, and that the whole family changed for the better because he decided to let Jesus take over.
 She then encouraged the audience by saying that if redemption and healing were possible for Billy and her, then it was possible for anyone!
 And that’s when I lost it.

 Written by Jeff Mattson, MA ORGL

 *Photo taken of Jeff & Billy in 2010.